dotnet/samples/core/hosting/HostWithMscoree/README.md

 To run the host, you will need a .NET Core-targeted app to run with it.

-1. Build a simple .NET Core app (like 'hello world') as a [self-contained](https://docs.microsoft.com/dotnet/core/deploying/#self-contained-deployments-scd) app (since this host looks for coreclr.dll next to the target app) and publish it.
+1. Build a simple .NET Core app (like 'hello world') and publish it as a [self-contained](https://docs.microsoft.com/dotnet/core/deploying/#self-contained-deployments-scd) app (since this host looks for coreclr.dll next to the target app).
 2. Run the SampleHost.exe built previously and pass the path to your app's published dll as a command line argument.

 The sample host should start the .NET Core runtime and execute your app.